ProfessionalWiki/WikibaseEdtf/README.md

 ### RDF export

+Wikibase EDTF is exposed to the native RDF export mechanism with the xsd:EDTF datatype. e.g. "1867-05-26"^^xsd:edtf

-Wikibase EDTF turns EDTF values into standard Wikibase time values that are then given to the native RDF export mechanism.
+Wikibase EDTF also turns EDTF values into standard Wikibase time (xsd:dateTime) values that are then given to the native RDF export mechanism.
 Because Wikibase time values are a lot less expressive, the EDTF values are simplified in this process.

 * `EDTF date or time`: Precision and time zone are retained.
 Qualifications and unspecified digits are discarded.
 * `EDTF Set`: Each date in the set is exported.